About Accessibility at Hestercombe

 Assistance dogs are most welcome in the House but must be identifiable.

-Please note, Hestercombe House is currently closed due to restrictions around Covid-19.
+Please note, Hestercombe House is currently closed due to restrictions around Covid-19 but we are working towards reopening it in early September.

 The Changing Space at Reflect